Rio de Janeiro at a Glance

 Job Search Resources

 Aside from the usual networking, online job databases are the perfect place to start.
 Empregos is only one example of these databases.
+Another is Jobsin Rio, which advertises jobs for companies in which English is the main working language.
 However, there is a variety of websites which allow both employers and recruiters to post their job announcements.
 Most of these websites are indeed free for job seekers who plan on working in Rio de Janeiro.

 Alternatively, you may contact and visit the work-placement office in Rio de Janeiro or attend job fairs and career events.
 At these fairs and events you get to directly interact with potential employers and convince them of your potential.